-\mathbf{nv} The number of entries in pv;

-- pv A vector containing the indices of the processes to which the global index should be assigned; each entry must satisfy $0 \leq pv(i) < np$; if nv > 1 we have an index assigned to multiple processes, i.e. we have an overlap among the subdomains. - vg In this case the association between an index and a process is specified via an integer vector; the size of the index space is equal to the size of vg, and each index i is assigned to the process vg(i).
+- nv The number of entries in pv; - pv A vector containing the indices of the processes to which the global index should be assigned; each entry must satisfy $0 \le pv(i) < np$; if nv > 1 we have an index assigned to multiple processes, i.e. we have an overlap among the subdomains. - vg In this case the association between an index and a process is specified via an integer vector; the size of the index space is equal to the size of vg, and each index i is assigned to the process vg(i).
 The vector vg must be identical on all calling processes; its entries may have the ranges $(0 \dots np 1)$ or $(1 \dots np)$ according to the value of flag. - vl In this case we are specifying the list of indices assigned to the current process; thus, the global problem size mg is given by the sum of the sizes of the individual vectors vl specified on the calling processes.
-The subroutine will check that each entry in the global index space $(1 \dots mg)$ is specified exactly once. - nl In this case we are implying a generalized row-block distribution in which each process I gets assigned a consecutive chunk of $N_I = nl$ global indices. - 2.
+The subroutine will check that each entry in the global index space $(1 \dots mg)$ is specified exactly once. - nl In this case we are implying a generalized row-block distribution in which each process I gets assigned a consecutive chunk of $N_I = nl$ global indices. - repl In this case we are asking to replicate all indices on all processes.
+This is a special purpose data allocation that is useful in the construction of some multilevel preconditioners. - 2.
 On exit from this routine the descriptor is in the build state psb_cdins-Communication descriptor insert routine call psb_cdins (nz, ia, ja, desc_a, info)